Tarquinous/project-groove/README.md

     - units will retain overhealed HP indefinitely
     - damage scales with overhealed HP like normal
     - defense does NOT scale with overhealed HP

+#### Mana (NEW RESOURCE):
+- Mage heal and Witch hex now cost 1 mana instead of 300 gold
+- Recruiting a golem, mage, dragon or witch now costs 1 mana in addition to the gold cost
+- New structure: Mana Crystal:
+    - Can be captured, and neutralized
+    - Cannot reinforce
+    - Adds 1 mana to the owner's pool
+    - When consumed, it's turn is spent
+    - All mana is restored at the start of the player's turn
+- A crystal indicator will now display your total mana on your HQ
+- All Emeric crystals are transformed into mana crystals at the start of the first turn (Use unofficial mods to spawn)

 ## Implementation Notes